sci-42ver/SICP_SDF/SDF_notes.md

 - ~~> In section 4.4.4, when we add code to experiment with segment variables in the patterns, we will be able to extract multiple matches by returning #f from succeed, indicating that the result was not the one wanted~~
 - > This will have consequences that we will see in section 4.5.4.
 - > This pattern shares several characteristics with those we've looked at in previous sections
+- > In exercise 4.24 on page 225 we will fix this problem.
 ### chapter 5
 - > In chapter 5 we will transcend this embedding strategy, using the powerful idea of metalinguistic abstraction.
 ### chapter 6